aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/ai-speech-datascience/ai-speech-datascience.md

 ## Introduction

-In this lab session, we will show you how to access OCI Language services in a DataScience Notebook.
+In this lab session, we will show you how to access OCI Speech services in a DataScience Notebook.

 The Datascience Notebook is a web application that contains code, results and visualizations that makes testing and sharing ML pipelines simple.

 *Estimated Lab Time*: 15 minutes

 ### Objectives:
-* Learn how to use Language Services within a DataScience notebook.
+* Learn how to use Speech Services within a DataScience notebook.

 ## **Data Science Prerequisites:**